 There heretic Arius is one of the most interesting characters on the stage of history.
 Every December I write a tribute post to Saint Nicholas about the tradition of Saint Nicholas h-slapping (heretic slapping) Arius at the Council of Nicea in AD 325.

-Joseph Reidy, professor of history at Fisher More College, recently turned me on to another great story about Arius the heretic.
-(By the way, Fisher More College is turning into a fantastic college.
-If you know of any 18 year olds looking for a traditional Catholic college, please send them our way.)
+My friend Joseph Reidy told me about another great story about Arius the heretic.
 As you know, Arius divided the Church and Empire of the fourth and fifth century by claiming that the Divine Logos, Jesus Christ, was not of the same substance of the Father and not co-eternal with the Father.

 Arius was condemned as a heretic but over time, he was able to regain imperial favor.
 The orthodox enemy of Arius, Saint Athanasius was exiled by the bogus Synod of Tyre in 335, and the Synod of Jerusalem in 336 had the audacity to restore Arius to full communion with the Catholic Church.

 The Byzantine emperor then directed Patriarch Alexander of Constantinople to receive Arius and give him Holy Communion in the city’s cathedral.
 Patriarch Alexander objected and was put between a rock and hard place.
 So Alexander prayed that Arius might die before the appointed day on which Arius would present himself for Holy Communion and thereby commit sacrilege with the Body of Christ.